mtec-TUB/pillow/README.md

     - analog channels (like EEG) are resampled with polyphase filtering (mse.filter)
 - signal is filtered based on AASM recomendation (param: filter)
 - signal is clipped to the orignal range (because filtering may introduce overshootings)
-- start of signal and labels/annotation is compared and handled to align them (param: alignment and pad_values)
+- start of signal and labels/annotation is compared and aligned (param: alignment and pad_values)
 - signal is truncated to whole epochs and reshaped to [num_epochs, epoch_dur * fs] (param: epoch_duration)
-- end of signal and labels/annotations is compared and handled to align them (param: alignment and pad_values)
+- end of signal and labels/annotations is compared and aligned (param: alignment and pad_values)
 - signal is cleaned based on annotations
     - max.
 30min of wake epochs are kept at beginning and ending of signal
-    - epochs labeled with 'Movement' or 'Artifact' are removed
+    - epochs labeled with 'Movement' or 'Unknown' are removed
 - signal, labels and other information is saved to the output_path (see [Output](#output))